-Roper House has certainly attracted its fair share of noteworthy visitors over the years—including Presidents Ford and Bush with their first ladies, General Colin Powell, the Emperor and Empress of Japan, HRH The Prince of Wales, and most recently, Sofia Vergara from ABC’s Modern Family.
+Roper House has certainly attracted its fair share of noteworthy visitors over the years—including Presidents Ford and Bush with their first ladies, General Colin Powell, the Emperor and Empress of Japan, HRH The Prince of Wales, and recently, Sofia Vergara from ABC’s Modern Family.

 Who owns Roper House?

 Roper House was gifted to Classical American Homes Preservation Trust by Richard H. Jenrette upon his passing in 2018.
 Jenrette bought Roper House in 1968, the 130th anniversary of the house’s completion in 1838.
 In Charleston it is customary to name homes after the builder rather than the current owner.
 The home was built by Robert William Roper, who was part of a family of wealthy plantation owners.